Key Takeaways

 - Pregnancy causes significant changes to the gut and vaginal microbiome.

-- The best probiotic for pregnancy helps maintain digestive comfort, vaginal health, and immune balance.
+- A well-chosen probiotic for pregnancy can help support digestive comfort, vaginal wellness, and immune health.

 - Probiotics provide targeted support during hormonal shifts and increased nutritional needs.